MicrocontrollerApplications/Lab4_Interrupts/README.md

  *  - Check the instructions for potentially relevant input pins.
  */
 ```
-Keep in mind, that PORTB provides two different modes for its pins and that you need to check the board's schematic to dtermine the required logical levels to turn the LED on or off.
+Keep in mind, that PORTB provides two different modes for its pins and that you need to check the board's schematic to determine the required logical levels to turn the LED on or off.
 **Initially, all LEDs shall be turned off!**

 ### Exercise 1.c - Finalize Timer0's configuration